blitz-js/drafts/architecture.md

 With the architecture in this RFC, SSR is no longer required or important.

+You have two choices for the initial visit to an authenticated page: (1) SSR or (2) Static page shell with dynamic data populated on the client.
+Once the first page is loaded in the browser, all subsequent pages are rendered client side, regardless of how the first visit was rendered.

+### Approach 1: SSR

+The first thing the user sees will be a fully populated page, because you only need one round trip to the server to get everything on that page.
+The user will have to wait a bit longer to see anything than with the static shell, but the benefit is they don't see a loading screen.

+### Approach 2: Static Page Shell

+The first thing the user sees will be an empty app shell with a loading screen.
+This static shell renders extremely fast because it's cached on a CDN, but then the user has to wait for the dynamic data to be retrieved from the server.

+Later we'll provide more in-depth documentation on the tradeoffs between these two approaches.

-SSR initial render or static initial render is now a choice you can make on a page-by-page basis.
+You will be able to choose between SSR and static shell on a page-by-page basis.
 The exact API for making this choice is still TBD, but likely you will choose between `useQuery` and `useSSRQuery`.

 ## Deployment Agnostic